 Below is a chart showing record times for different bitrates based on several memory card sizes.
 Refer to this chart to determine memory card capacity for different recording settings.

-Please note that the camera does not display which bitrate it is recording.
-To determine which setting produces which bitrate, you must match the bitrate and setting with the chart above.
+Please note that the camera does not display the bitrate it is recording at.
+To determine which setting produces which bitrate, match the bitrate and setting to the chart above.
 Also, the ALL-I setting will provide a higher bitrate than the IPB settings.

 Other Resources

-Also, check out this guide to all of the Canon RF lenses – I keep a list of every lens available for the Canon RF system.
+Also, check out this guide to all Canon RF lenses—I keep a list of every lens available for the Canon RF system.

 See my favorite accessories for the Canon R6 Mark II.